 Beginning with the manifestation of romanticism and neoclassicism in late eighteenth-century European art, this course then follows the nineteenth-century developments of realism, naturalism, and symbolism.
 Lecture.

-Prerequisite: ART 231 and ART 232.
+Prerequisite: ART 231 or ART 231W and ART 232 or ART 232W.

 Offered: Fall.